roberthoenig/dadata/README.md

-# Explaining Progression of Skin Conditions
+# Visually Explaining Progression of Skin Conditions

 Inpainting with Stable Diffusion fine-tuned on common and rare skin conditions.